 The person with the ultimate authority over the chatbot deployment should be someone who’s intimately acquainted with your customer journey, in the context of your contact center.
 They should also understand the challenges faced by your contact center agents.
 This might seem counterintuitive for technology deployment.
 Keep in mind that this person will likely be the best equipped to keep the customer experience at the center of the project, with technical support from your chatbot provider and IT team.

-Learn how conversational AI can help increase efficiency, reduce costs, and deliver a superior customer experience for contact centers.
+Learn how AI agents and intelligent automation can help increase efficiency, reduce costs, and deliver a superior customer experience for contact centers.